 - Training and equipment maintenance activities in the northern portion of the former Fort Ord (now the Abrams Park housing area) resulted in carbon tetrachloride contamination of groundwater in the A-Aquifer, the Upper 180-Foot Aquifer and the Lower 180-Foot Aquifer.
 This area is called Operable Unit Carbon Tetrachloride Plume or OUCTP.

 The cleanup of contaminated groundwater includes the capping of the Fort Ord landfill and the operation of groundwater treatment facilities that address three contamination areas.
-The Fritzsche Army Airfield fire drill burn pit groundwater treatment facility, Operable Unit 1, began operation in 1989 but treatment has ceased and the site close-out evaluation is in progress.
-Once cleanup for OU1 is declared complete, the remaining portions of the treatment system will be removed.
+The Fritzsche Army Airfield fire drill burn pit groundwater treatment facility, Operable Unit 1, began operation in 1989 but treatment is complete.
+The remaining portions of the treatment system will soon be removed.
 The Fort Ord landfill area groundwater treatment facility, Operable Unit 2, began operation in 1995.
 The groundwater treatment facility addressing the Sites 2/12 groundwater contamination plume is located at 1st Street and 10th Avenue and began operation in 1999.
 For the main portion of the Operable Unit Carbon Tetrachloride Plume, the Army used an innovative cleanup method called in-situ biodegradation.
 This cleanup process is also on-going.

 The majority of the groundwater contamination at the former Fort Ord is present in the A-Aquifer and the Upper 180-Foot Aquifer.
 There is a very limited amount of contamination detected well below drinking water standards in the Lower 180-Foot Aquifer and no contamination was detected in the 400-Foot Aquifer.
 It is very important to protect these aquifers because they are used for water supply.
 The water supply for the former Fort Ord community comes from wells referred to as Well Number 29, Well Number 30, and Well Number 31, which are all located in the northeastern part of the former Fort Ord.
 Each of these wells taps into the Lower 180-Foot Aquifer at a depth of about 300 feet to 400 feet below the ground surface.
 Well Number 29 and Well Number 30 also tap into the 400-Foot Aquifer at a depth of about 400 feet to 500 feet below the ground surface.
 The drinking water supply system at the former Fort Ord is operated by the Marina Coast Water District.